PareshNJadhav/ETL-Solution/SparkProject1/readme.md

    = out of whole dataset of prescriber's we want distinct prescribers

 3. Don't create a report for city if no prescriber are present for that city.

+4. Filter out prescribers only from age between 20 and 50 yrs of experience and rank them based on their transaction count tx_cnt for each state.

+5. After data clean and transformations save the output of the dataframes to output folder in ORC format.